Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 <p align="center">
   <img src="img/Flowchart_logic_cheese.png" alt="Cheese Flowchart Logic" width="85%">
 </p>

-s
->*Note: This flowchart was made using artificial inteligence as a support tool, keeping the logic used to develop the functioning of Cheese.*
+> **Note**: This flowchart was made using artificial inteligence as a support tool, keeping the logic used to develop the functioning of Cheese.
 ---

 ## Meet the Team